 Fr.
-Dan died a year ago today.
+Dan died on this day in 2016.
 Long live the Resurrection!

 Fr.
 Daniel J. Berrigan (May 9, 1921 – April 30, 2016): ‘A Priest of Uncommon Conscience’